comp-neural-circuits/novelty-via-inhibitory-plasticity/README.md

 Some of the simulation code follows code provided by Litwin-Kumar and Doiron [1].

-The code is written in Julia (https://julialang.org/, https://github.com/JuliaLang/julia) (Version 1.0.1).
+The simulation code is written in Julia (https://julialang.org/, https://github.com/JuliaLang/julia) (Version 1.0.1).

 Required packages: